SAP-samples/hana-ml-py-codejam/exercises/0x00-setup/setup-bas.md

 ![Create a Dev Space](img/setup0020.png)

+Wait for the dev space to get into the **running** state and then open that dev space.

 ## Clone the exercises from Git repository

-Use one of the available options to clone a Git repository with exercises `https://github.com/SAP-samples/hana-ml-py-codejam.git` into your project's directory in BAS Dev Space.
+Once your dev space is open in BAS, use one of the available options to clone a Git repository with exercises `https://github.com/SAP-samples/hana-ml-py-codejam.git` into your project's directory in BAS Dev Space.

 ![Clone the repo](img/setup0030.png)